klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 | gasPrice | Number &#124; String | (optional) The gas price in peb to use for this transaction.
 If omitted, it will be set by caver-js via calling `caver.klay.getGasPrice`. |
 | value | Number &#124; String &#124; BN &#124; BigNumber | (optional) The value transferred for the transaction in peb. |

-**NOTE** The from account sending the transaction must be minter with permission of MinterRole.
+**NOTE** The from account sending the transaction must be a minter.

 **Return Value**